 Twitter is for now and Facebook’s for yesterday – but you can see the future on Pinterest.
-From recipes, wishlists and wedding plans to visualisations of new husbands and dream homes, Pinterest has it all.
+From recipes, wishlists and wedding plans to visualisations of new romantic partners and dream homes, this virtual pinboard has it all.

 In a neurotic, self-obsessed, keeping up with the Joneses world, what could be better than a social network that defines not so much who you are, but who you want to be?

 Pinterest’s 70 million users (“pinners”) share what they want, not what they own.
 For a generation where identity is built around shared ideas and experiences, Pinterest could be the de facto social network.